swcarpentry/website/_posts/2016/05/2016-05-31-what-digital-humanists-also-do.md

 but to characterize how the image was understood in continental Europe, and when and why differences arose between northern and southern Europe.
 13th and 14th Century images tend to come with a copy of the poem;
-by the 15th Century the images took on a life of their own, illustrating prayers and devotional images.
+by the 15th Century the images took on religious meanings of their own.

-A growing number of these images available in Google search, and smaller libraries are also beginning to digitize their collections, but collecting images was still hard work
-(so much so that Delta eventually restricted the search to France, Germany, and the Low Countries).
+A growing number of these images available in Google search, and smaller libraries are also beginning to digitize their collections, but collecting images was still hard work, and costly (so much so that Epsilon eventually restricted the search to France, Germany, and the Low Countries).
 It was also hit and miss:
 institutions might commission more detailed descriptions of items in their collections, and even digital reproductions,